Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 None

 == Changelog ==
+= WIP =
+- New feature to auto send invoices to customer.

 = 5.2.3 =
 - Added a new feature to enable AJAX add to cart buttons. [view documentation](https://www.tipsandtricks-hq.com/ecommerce/using-ajax-add-to-cart-buttons)